gvwilson/thirdbit/src/fiction/iffy/index.md

 She was flying,
 really actually flying,
-except it had to be over in a few seconds before a satellite decided they had broken the machines' "no flying" rule, and even if that didn't happen the chair hit the ground the wrong way and snap her neck.
+except it had to be over in a few seconds before a satellite spotted them.
+Even if that didn't happen,
+the chair could hit the ground the wrong way and snap her neck.
-The gyros were supposed to prevent that, but she had seen their specs when she was planning her escape, and they had last been serviced by the same tech who had screwed up the coolant pump.
+The gyros were supposed to prevent that, but she had seen their specs when she was planning her escape, and they had last been serviced by the same tech as the coolant pump.

 Snow raced away beneath her far too fast for safety.
 She was headed straight for a boulder.